EB-CDPHE/Data-requests/25.Hosp Admissions by Race/README.md

 The GET.CO_Population_Race.sas obtains data accessed at this website: https://coloradodemography.github.io/WebsiteGrid/assets/html/population.html

-Here are the steps to navigate to the data source:
+Here are the steps to navigate to the data at State Demography Office (SDO):

 1. Data by Topic:  Population
-2. Population Spreadsheets: Download population datga for all geographies
+2. Population Spreadsheets: Download population data for all geographies

 ![SDO_page1](./Images/SDO_page1box.png)